truecoach/styleguides/ux-dev/accessibility-a11y.md

 If the user interacts with the dialog close button, the main content element should be reset to `aria-hidden="false"`, the dialog markup should be hidden, and focus should return to the button that originally opened the dialog.

+If the user completes an action within the modal that results in a new route (such as submitting a form within a modal), focus should be brought to the first landmark in the new page.
+It is important to verify that screenreaders successfully re-index the page's contents when the app has routing in place that does not refresh the browser window (a common "single-page-app" pattern in frontend frameworks).

 For further reference and example patterns, check out [eBay's MIND Patterns](https://ebay.gitbooks.io/mindpatterns/content/disclosure/dialog.html) for dialogs and [A11ycasts' episode on dialogs](https://www.youtube.com/watch?v=JS68faEUduk).

 ### Alert Banners

+**Please note**: much of the required functionality, focus management, and statefulness for alert banners will require close collaboration with Engineering to be fully implemented.

 Alert banners should have their role attribute set to `alertbanner`.
 They also should have either: `aria-labelledby` that references the element containing the title of the banner if it has a visible title or an `aria-label` attribute if there is not a visible title.
 In addition, the element needs an `aria-describedby` attribute that references the content of the alert banner.